 U.S. federal law has required a Hull Identification Number (HIN) on all boats manufactured or imported after November 1, 1972.
 On the Alberg 30, this is number impressed into the upper starboard corner of the transom.
 This 12-character number starts with a 3-letter Manufacturer Id Code (MIC).
 For the Alberg 30, this is either WBW or ZWB.
 This is followed by a 5-character serial number.
 On an Alberg 30, this should be "30" and the 3-digit hull number.
 This hull number should match the one on the builder's plate, but they don't always do so.
 Finally, the date of manufacture is indicated with a 2-digit month and 2-digit year.
 Note there are other variations on the HIN numbering scheme, but I've not seen them on an Alberg 30.

 Year of manufacture

 I'm trying to determine the manufacturing year for each hull number.
-My data is so far incomplete, but this is what I've got:
+My data may be incomplete or inaccurate, but this is what I've got:

 Brief Histories of BoatsBob Kirk (with some formatting help from Mike Meinhold) has compiled a spreadsheet of the histories, as he has been able to determine, of boats by boat number.
 Jonathan Bresler has taken over maintenance of this spreadsheet.
 You can download this spreadsheet to view it.
 Please let Jonathan know if you have any further information, or corrections, to the data in this spreadsheet.